jmasone15/readme-generator-homework/README.md

   ## Usage

-    not much
+    use it at your leisure

   ## License

-    This project is licensed under the GPL 3.0 license.
+    This project is licensed under the BSD 3 license.

-    GPL 3.0
+    BSD 3

   ## Contributing

-    not much
+    fork an push

   ## Tests